 Distance learning at Saint Francis Medical Center College of Nursing involves blended learning environments for traditional undergraduate classroom courses and predominately online courses for all graduate degree programs.
+Traditional learning involves courses that deliver content in the classroom, clinical and may include web-enhanced activities that do not replace classroom attendance.
+Courses with the predominate amount of instruction occurring in clinical settings with both the instructor/preceptor and student at the same place at the same time are considered traditional courses.

-Learning takes place synchronously, asynchronously, or with a combination of both modalities.
+The College defines distance learning as a course that is delivered using the Learning Management System.
+Physical separation of the student from the traditional classroom is bridged through the use of technology.
+Learning can take place synchronously, asynchronously, or with a combination of both modalities.
+Content delivery methods may include audio, video, computer technologies, internet, wireless communication devices, conferencing, DVDs and CDs.
+Through interactivity students will create a connection between themselves, faculty and their classmates.
 All students are accountable for their own learning and are expected to collaborate with faculty and other participants.
 Students enrolled in distance learning courses are expected to comply with course requirements.

-Blended or hybrid courses are taught in the traditional classroom setting and use a Learning Management System to distribute syllabi and course materials along with the integration of other.
+Blended or hybrid courses are taught in the traditional classroom setting and use a Learning Management System to distribute syllabi and course materials along with the integration of other features such as journaling, grade book, threaded discussions, dropbox and email, which may replace inseat class attendance.
+Students enrolled in blended or hybrid courses are expected to comply with course requirements.